 It doesn’t matter how good the trip will be, this is always the most thrilling day of the trip – the day you go to the rental agency to receive the motorcycles.

 This time we rented the bikes from Adriatic Moto Tours.
 We received two very new BMW R1200RT, mine was with 1600 Km.
 Shmil’s bike was similar.
-The bikes were in great shape, although already had some signs that someone did not treat them well in the past.
+The bikes were in great shape, although already had some of those inevitable signs that you always find in rental bikes, even if they are very new.
 But this is not a complaint, they were perfect and served us very well during all the trip.
 With them we got the two standard RT cases at the side, and a big 52 liter Givi Explorer top case.
 Enough for all our luggage and emergency tools.

 We left our suitcases at the rental agency, loaded everything in the bikes, and immediately began our trip.